FRENCH CHEESE CLASSIFICATION

 If there’s one thing the French are German about, it’s cheese classification.
 Poetic and evocative it isn’t.
 It is inordinately useful.
 If you want to understand the practical differences between each cheese, how it is that their fabrication affects their texture and flavour, then the French cheese classification system is perhaps the best place to start.

+Curd formation is that magical moment at which milk becomes cheese.
 This is the process of splitting milk into a delicate gelatinous solid and a thin cloudy liquid, curds and whey.
 So let’s start with milk.
 Milk is a stable emulsion of water, fat, protein, sugar (lactose), vitamins and minerals – everything a young mammal, or indeed a gluttonous old one, needs.
-The problem is that it is probably best drunk straight from the source, in a manner of speaking.

-Untreated milk spoils rather quickly.
+The problem is that untreated milk spoils rather quickly.

-The best way of thinking about the cheese making and aging process is as the controlled spoilage of milk.
+The best way of thinking about the cheese making and aging process is as the controlled transformation of milk.
 Nothing is preserved as such.
 When milk ‘goes off’ it goes through a process of continuous change due to the action of bacteria metabolising its constituent parts.
 This process, unchecked, renders the milk as dangerous as it is unpalatable.
 However, the cheese maker finely controls the very same process to turn milk into both something new and something that continuously changes throughout its lifetime.
 The crucial difference being that this controlled fermentation results in something delicious and hopefully non-fatal.